Modern languages

 - organise your workload to meet deadlines

-Spending a year abroad during your degree where you'll adapt to new and changing surroundings will make you more resourceful and increase your cultural awareness.
+Spending a year abroad during your degree where you'll build resilience as you adapt to new and changing surroundings will make you more resourceful and increase your cultural awareness.
 It will also enhance your ability to work independently and to relate to others and work as part of a team.

 In an increasingly global jobs market, these skills are highly valued by employers, whichever career you go into.